Reviewed Date: 12/06/2022

 Municipalities are authorized to accept checks, money orders, credit cards, and debit cards for taxes, licenses, fines, fees, and other money collected by the municipality.
 T.C.A. § 9-1-108(a) and (c)(1).
 If payment is made by check and it is returned for any reason, the municipality may impose a penalty of $20 or 1 percent of the amount of the check over $2,000.
 T.C.A. § 9-1-109.
 If payment is made by a credit card or debit card, the municipality may collect a processing fee in an amount equal to the amount paid to the third party that processes the payment.
-This fee shall not exceed 5 percent of the amount of the payment.
 If payment is made by a credit card that is not honored by the credit card company, the municipality may collect a service charge equal to that charged for a check that is returned for insufficient funds.
 This charge shall not apply if an electronic device is used to conduct the credit card transaction and the card and cardholder are present when the municipal officer conducting the transaction learns that the credit card will not be honored.
 The municipal officer collecting funds through payment by a credit card or debit card shall state on any notice to the person owing the tax, fine, fee, etc., either the percentage of the processing fee or the actual fee imposed for the use of a credit card or debit card.
-T.C.A. § 9-1-108(c)(2)-(6).
+T.C.A. § 9-1-108(c)(2)-(5).

 Investment (Deposit) of Municipal Funds

 Funds temporarily not needed may be invested in a wide range of securities, including:

 - Non-convertible securities of federal government-sponsored enterprises chartered by the U.S. Congress, such as the Federal National Mortgage Association;

 - Secured certificates of deposit at state and federal chartered banks and savings and loan associations;